nmfightmaster/ailce/README.md

 ---

 ## Features
-- **Chat + Context curation**: Send messages and curate the exact context the model sees (pin, trim, branch, remove).
+- **Chat + Context curation**: Send messages and curate the exact context the model sees (pin, trim, remove, branch, snapshot).
 - **Model selector**: Choose from preset models or add custom ones with pricing and context window info.
 - **Streaming responses**: Live token streaming from the OpenAI Chat Completions API.
 - **Schema-enforced summaries**: Deterministic, schema-structured summaries that can serve as the sole context to continue work.
 - **Token counting**: Client-side token estimates using `@dqbd/tiktoken` (WASM) for OpenAI-compatible models.
 - **Local-first state**: Conversations and settings persist in `localStorage`.
 - **Theme & layout**: Adjustable panes, theme settings, and responsive UI built with Tailwind CSS.
+- **Snapshots (Checkpoints)**: Create lightweight restore points within a conversation; restore without creating a new conversation; branch from a snapshot to explore separately.
+- **Branching (Conversations)**: Fork a conversation from any point to explore alternatives independently; branches are clearly labeled in Conversation Manager.
+- **Attachment Library**: Add files, select relevant chunks into the assembled context, and see token impact by attachments.
+- **Onboarding Tooltips & Banners**: Inline tips clarify when to use snapshots vs branches.

 ## Branches vs Snapshots